Ironman Swim Workouts: 10 Example Training Sessions

 Summary:

 These 10 swim workouts are designed to build the aerobic base, pacing control and muscular endurance required for the 3.8 km Ironman swim.
-Each session targets a specific focus, from form and rhythm to endurance and speed maintenance, helping you swim stronger, stay composed in open water and conserve energy for the bike.
-Use these key workouts to develop confidence, stroke efficiency and race-day execution.
+Each session targets a specific performance focus, from stroke efficiency and rhythm to sustained endurance and pace control, helping you swim with confidence, stay composed in open water and conserve energy for the bike leg.
+Used consistently, these workouts develop durability, technical efficiency and calm race-day execution across long-distance swim efforts.

 Why the Ironman Swim Deserves Attention